top of page

 The film starts off as the police are raiding a house in El Paso, Texas, wherein a group of Latinos are hiding out after being snuck into the country by a coyote.
 The only problem?
 All but one of them are dead.
 The only survivor, who calls himself The Traveler, is taken into custody and questioned, where he begins to weave supernatural tales of suspense and horror to explain himself and the mysterious artifacts in his possession.
 The Traveler, directed by Mike Mendez, is the wraparound story of the film, an entertaining story about a man who may be immortal and who helps to tie together all of the other entries in the anthology.
 It's wrapped up at the end of the film, of course, in a badass finale that is reminiscent of The Saint of Killers from Preacher.

-The first "regular" entry in the story is Tambien Lo Vi (I Saw It Too), directed by Demián Rugna of Terrifier fame, is the story of a man who is able to summon the spirits of people who are about to die with algorithms he uses to solve Rubik's cubes.
+The first "regular" entry in the story is Tambien Lo Vi (I Saw It Too), directed by Demián Rugna of Terrified fame, is the story of a man who is able to summon the spirits of people who are about to die with algorithms he uses to solve Rubik's cubes.
 Much like Rugna's previous work, Tambien Lo Vi is frightening and bloody, with specters that are both hard to look at and impossible to ignore.
 Rugna is immensely talented, though it is a bit worrying that this short is extremely similar to his famous feature.
-Arguably the best part of Tambien Lo Vi is that it's going to get more folks to watch Terrifier, one of the scariest movies in recent memory.
+Arguably the best part of Tambien Lo Vi is that it's going to get more folks to watch Terrified, one of the scariest movies in recent memory.

 The next short is El Vampiro, directed by Eduardo Sánchez (The Blair Witch Project) and starring Queen of the South's Hemky Madera is by far the best of the bunch.
 The goofy and gory story of a vampire who accidentally finds himself on the wrong side of sunrise after forgetting about Daylight Savings Time is hilarious, a perfect palate cleanser after Rugna's gorefest.
 Don't get me wrong, there's plenty of gore to be had here too: the vampire rips heads from bodies and hearts from chest with the best of them.
 It's his riotous ride down main street on a Segway, however, that steals the show.